Smartersoft/identity-client-assertion/README.md

 [![GitHub issues][badge_issues]][link_issues]
 [![GitHub Sponsors][badge_sponsor]][link_sponsor]

-[Smartersoft.Identity.Client.Assertion.Proxy](docs/Smartersoft.Identity.Client.Assertion.Proxy.md) is a small api you can run on your local machine to use certificates stored in the KeyVault to secure your client credentials during development.
+[Smartersoft.Identity.Client.Assertion.Proxy](docs/Smartersoft.Identity.Client.Assertion.Proxy.md) is a small api you can run on your local machine to use certificates stored in the KeyVault (or local certificate store) to secure your client credentials during development.

 ## License